make-models-fair/make-models-fair.github.io/content/en/docs/Getting Involved/Checklist/_index.md

   <br>
   <br>
   * Be sure that the yellow labels are up to date, indicating the status by selecting either (or both) the "In progress" or "Collaborators needed" labels for the issue.
     * If you have just created an issue, the "In progress" label will automatically be associated with the issue.
-This is a very important step, as the label "In progress" will trigger an automated email to fair@comses.net asking for a new model repository to be created for this model using the same publication-based naming convention as above (e.g., name-year).
+This is a very important step, as the label "In progress" will trigger an automated email to fair@comses.net asking for a new model repository to be created for this model.
   * Add the green label associated with the category of the model.

 <br>